TobikoData/sqlmesh/docs/concepts/models/managed_models.md

 !!! warning
     Due to the use of normal tables for dev previews, it is possible to write a query that uses features that are available to normal tables in the target engine but not managed tables.
 This could result in a scenario where a plan works in a dev environment but fails when deployed to production.

-    We believe the cost savings are worth it, however please [reach out](https://tobikodata.com/slack) if this is causes problems for you.
+    We believe the cost savings are worth it, however please [reach out](https://tobikodata.com/slack) if this causes problems for you.

 ## Supported Engines
 SQLMesh supports managed models in the following database engines: